The 5 most inspiring art museums in The Hague

 1) KM21 & Fotomuseum Den Haag

 Two museums under one roof.
-The vibrant KM21 showcases visual arts exhibitions featuring contemporary young talent.
-The Fotomuseum offers temporary exhibitions by internationally renowned photographers from the past as well as the present, such as Sally Mann, Emmy Andriesse, Anton Corbijn, Man Ray, and Erwin Olaf.
+KM21 organises visual arts exhibitions featuring contemporary young talent.
+The Fotomuseum offers temporary exhibitions of photographers of the past as well as the present, such as Sally Mann, Emmy Andriesse, Anton Corbijn, Man Ray and Erwin Olaf.

 2) Museum Beelden aan Zee / Sculptures by the Sea

 In the dune underneath the pavilion that King William I built for his wife, Theo and Lida Scholten created a beautiful museum for their sculpture collection.
 Expect modern and contemporary sculptures of international fame.
 With its smart design and outside terraces overlooking the sea, the building alone is worth a visit.

 This guide lists 500 hidden places to eat, drink, sleep, discover, and more.
 Go off the beaten track in The Hague.
 Available now in our bookshop.

 3) Museum Voorlinden